 The KronoGraph timeline automatically groups multiple entities by type, so we can see the entire dataset at once without getting overwhelmed.
 As we zoom in and out, at every point KronoGraph delivers the best possible view of the data.

-Digging deeper into the detail
+Digging deeper into fraud visualization

 I zoom into the timeline to learn more about reviews for a particular technology product.
 I’ve set the connection widths to reflect the number of stars awarded by each customer – the wider the connection, the higher the rating.